-"Humidity, like a blinding cloud, yes."
-The Librarian said, but did not look up.
+"Humidity, like a blinding cloud, yes," Librarian said, but didn't look up.

 Walker was led to a secured, heavy metal door.
-Barely touching the dial, the librarian spun a combination lock.
+Barely touching the dial, Librarian spun a combination lock.
 The door opened and they entered an airlock leading to a controlled environment vault.
-At a desk, the librarian reached into a drawer and said, "Wear these."
-When Walker was handed a pair of white, lint free gloves, an electric shock jumped through the gloves.
+At a desk, Librarian reached into a drawer and said, "Wear these."
+When Walker was handed a pair of white, lint free gloves, an electric arc jumped through the gloves.

 "Static, yes.
 Wait here."
-The librarian was unaffected by the shock.
+Librarian was unaffected by the shock.

-The librarian went to the end of a row of large, movable filing cabinets and operated a four pronged wheel.
+Librarian went to the end of a row of large, movable filing cabinets and operated a three-pronged wheel.
 The entire stack of vertical cabinets moved aside, and he disappeared into the opening.
-He returned with a cardboard container, placed it on the table and opened it.
+He returned with a cardboard container, placed it on the table, and opened it.

-"A Survivors History of the Battle of the Alamo?
-I can think of someone who'd be very interested in this."
-Walker said as he read the first page of the old, handwritten document.
+"’A Survivors History of the Battle of the Alamo’?
+I can think of someone who'd be interested in this," Walker said as he read the first page of the old, handwritten document.

 "Do you know Staff Sergeant Webber?"

-The librarian suddenly looked at the door, "There is another document.
+Librarian looked at the door and said, "There is another document.
 I will get it."

-Walker watched as the librarian disappeared around the row of cabinets.
-Shortly after, a cloud, like fog from a CO2 fire extinguisher, silently spilled from between the filing cabinets, then quickly dissipated.
+Walker watched as Librarian hurriedly disappeared around the row of cabinets.
+Shortly after, a cloud-like fog such as one from a CO2 fire extinguisher silently spilled from between the filing cabinets, then quickly dissipated.

 "Lieutenant Walker!
 What are you doing in here?"
-Ms. Allen said.
+Ms. Allen asked.

 "I was escorted by one of your staff."

 "I didn't get a request for research in the restricted archives.
 Who escorted you?"
-Ms. Allen said, looking around the archive.
+Ms. Allen asked gruffly, looking around the archive.

 "He went down that last row of cabinets."

 "Who's in here?"
-She walked toward the cabinet row.
-When she looked down the row, she said "Lieutenant Walker, will you come here please?"
+When she looked down the row, she said, "Lieutenant Walker, will you come here please?"

 "Where'd he go?"
-Walker said when looked around the corner of the cabinets.
+Walker asked when he looked around the corner of the cabinets.